-NEW YORK, Jan 16 (Reuters) - Wall Street’s major indexes hit one-month highs on Wednesday as strong earnings from Bank of America Corp and Goldman Sachs Group Inc boosted investor sentiment.
+NEW YORK, Jan 16 (Reuters) - Wall Street’s major indexes hit one-month highs on Wednesday as upbeat earnings from Bank of America Corp and Goldman Sachs Group Inc boosted investor sentiment.

-Goldman Sachs shares surged 9.5 percent, providing the greatest boost to the Dow, after the bank reported quarterly revenue and earnings that topped estimates.
-The shares registered their biggest daily percentage gain in nearly 10 years.
+Goldman Sachs shares surged 9.1 percent, providing the greatest boost to the Dow, after the bank reported quarterly revenue and earnings that topped estimates.
+The shares were on pace for their biggest daily percentage gain in more than seven years.

-Bank of America shares jumped 7.2 percent, leading the S&P 500 higher, after the bank reported a higher-than-expected quarterly profit on growth in its loan book.
-The shares posted their biggest one-day percentage gain in 6-1/2 years.
+Bank of America shares jumped 7.6 percent, leading the S&P 500 higher, after the bank reported a higher-than-expected quarterly profit on growth in its loan book.

 A strong start to the U.S. earnings season, along with trade optimism and hopes of a slower pace in the Federal Reserve’s interest-rate hikes, have helped S&P 500 recoup some of its losses from a recent rout.
-The index is now 10.7 percent away from its Sept.
+The index is now less than 11 percent away from its Sept.
 20 record close after having fallen as much as 19.8 percent below that level.

-With Wednesday’s gains, the S&P 500 came within striking distance of its 50-day moving average, a key indicator of short-term trends, for the first time since Dec.
+With Wednesday’s gains, the S&P 500 is near its 50-day moving average, a key indicator of short-term trends, for the first time since Dec.
 4. The Nasdaq crossed its 50-day moving average on Tuesday for the first time since Dec.
 3.

-Advancing issues outnumbered declining ones on the NYSE by a 1.80-to-1 ratio; on Nasdaq, a 1.62-to-1 ratio favored advancers.
+Advancing issues outnumbered declining ones on the NYSE by a 2.09-to-1 ratio; on the Nasdaq, a 1.80-to-1 ratio favored advancers.